This is a comprehensive general guide to enabling the Oracle Database Secrets Engine Vault plugin.

 Download the latest version of vault-plugin-database-oracle and unzip it into the plugin_directory

-path you previously defined in the Prerequisites items.
+path that was previously defined in the Prerequisites items.

 Record the SHA256 summary of the vault-plugin-database-oracle